Contents

 Develop customer risk profiles and, to that end, understand the underlying customer relationships, their nature, and purpose

-For the purposes of these new requirements concerning beneficial ownership relations, financial institutions have to focus on any and all individuals that own a stake of 25% or more in a company and those who exert control over a company.
+For the purposes of these new requirements financial institutions need to focus on any and all individuals who own a stake of 25% or more in a company and those who exert control over a company.

 Need help with blockchain compliance?